aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-tablestyle/_index.md

 ## Defining Conditional Formatting

 Conditional formatting can be defined for all possible table area defined under ConditionalStyleType enumeration type.
-The following code example shows how to define conditional formatting for the header row of the table.
+The following code example demonstrates how to define conditional formatting for the header row of the table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyStyle-DefineConditionalFormatting.cpp" >}}